oryon-dominik/dotfiles/tutorials/how-to_dotfiles.md

         echo "function server {ssh serverip}" >> $ENV:DOTFILES/scripts/powershell/limbs/projects.ps1

+    Restart your shell.
     From here on you should be good to go and use your config, feel free to customize and follow the rest of my tutorial.

+5. Install Additional packages & powershell Modules, place additional symlinks

+        choco install $ENV:DOTFILES/install/windows/choco_win10_minimal_developer.config
+        Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-Expression $env:DEN_ROOT/install/windows/powershell_modules.ps1

+        # example symlink to your cloud
+        $link_to = "C:\cloud"
+        cmd /c mklink /j $link_to "$settings.cloud"

     TODO: put into install script

-5. If you do not have a file-repository: I suggest to create another repository for your shared system files (system-images, shared icons and so on..).
+6. If you do not have a file-repository: I suggest to create another repository for your shared system files (system-images, shared icons and so on..).

     We create a sub-repository for that (If you keep your dotfiles private, you could just sync them with the dotfiles and skip this step..)